ovh/docs/pages/cloud/dedicated/configuring-the-vrack-between-the-public-cloud-and-a-dedicated-server/guide.en-us.md

 - The private network linked to the Public Cloud instance must be tagged with this VLAN ID.
 - In the network configuration file on the dedicated server, the private network interface should be tagged with this VLAN ID.

+In this case, if you tick the `Set a VLAN ID` box, you will need to choose a VLAN ID number between 2 and 4,000.

+If you do not tick the box, the system will assign a random VLAN ID number to your private network.

 > [!primary]
 >
-> Unlike dedicated servers, there is no need to tag a VLAN directly on a Public Cloud instance.
+> Unlike dedicated servers, there is no need to tag a VLAN directly in the network configuration file of the Public Cloud instance, once the VLAN ID is set in the OVHcloud control panel.
 >

 An example: If your instance private network is tagged with VLAN 2, the private network interface on your dedicated server should be tagged with VLAN 2.
 For more information consult the following guide: [Create multiple VLANs in the vRack](https://docs.ovh.com/us/en/dedicated/multiple-vlans/).